velartrill/velartrill.github.io/orig/sparrow.md

 "What?"

-"You really don't read the news, do you?"
+"You really don't listen to the news, do you?"

 Bear sidles up to me as I finish lacing Sparrow's new boots up tight.
 "Little bit *too* thorough, weren't ya?" he murmurs, glancing sidelong at the girl.
 I look up at him.